ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-ietf-ppm-dap-taskprov.md

 aborted the request due to not recognizing the task.

 Next, the Aggregator encodes the parameters as a `TaskConfiguration` defined in
-{{todo-fix-dap-reference}} and computes the task ID as above.
+{{Section 4.2 of !DAP}} and computes the task ID as above.
 If the derived task ID does not match the task ID of the request, then it MUST reject the report with error "invalid_message".

-During the upload interaction ({{Section 4.5 of !DAP}}), the Leader SHOULD abort the request with "unrecognizedTask" if the derived task ID does not match the task ID of the request.
+During the upload interaction ({{Section 4.4 of !DAP}}), the Leader SHOULD abort the request with "unrecognizedTask" if the derived task ID does not match the task ID of the request.